syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 You can download the entire sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/LoadMore_Infinitescroll423993966).

-### Load more items automatically from up direction
+### Load More Items Automatically from Up Direction

 SfListView allows you to load more items at the top of the list automatically when reaching the Header item by using the HeaderItem.Visibility property.
 Show the busy indicator until the items are added into the collection as like below code example.